Edited by: Stella Shon

 Here’s what you’ll earn with this card:

 Those who frequently spend in these categories can boost their earnings significantly with this card.
-It also comes with a sign-up bonus to help get you started on the right foot.
+It also comes with a welcome offer to help get you started on the right foot.

 If you have this card, you can transfer your points or use them to book travel through Chase’s travel portal at a value of 1.5 cents per point.